Review: California Grill at Disney World

 I’m probably not great at making it to the nightly fireworks all the time.
 But I do enjoy them even though they aren’t a dealbreaker for me.
 Perhaps, it’s because I’ve been fortunate enough to attend so many fireworks viewings in my lifetime.

-All you have to do is return about fifteen minutes before the time for Happily Ever After.
+All you have to do is return about fifteen minutes before the time for the fireworks.
 Show your receipt, and you’ll be escorted by elevator back up to the restaurant’s observation deck.

 There’s a large deck on each side of the California Grill.
-The audio for Happily Ever After is streamed to the area through a speaker system.
+The audio for the fireworks is streamed to the area through a speaker system.
 So you do get a bit of a different viewpoint, but the audio feels like you are standing inside Magic Kingdom park.